ujkan/neural-network/README.md

 # Neural Network
 A barebones implementation of a rudimentary artifical neural network.
 This was inspired by the 3Blue1Brown [YouTube series on neural networks](https://youtube.com/playlist?list=PLZHQObOWTQDNU6R1_67000Dx_ZCJB-3pi).
 The stochastic training idea came from Nielsen's [Neural Networks and Deep Learning](http://neuralnetworksanddeeplearning.com).
-Currently, a test has been setup training the network on the MNIST handwritten digit database.
+The MNIST handwritten digit database is also provided along with weights trained on the data.

 ## How it works
 The implementation only relies on NumPy for vector and matrix calculations; the core logic is built-up from scratch.
 This invariably means that all computations are done by the CPU.